sindresorhus/got/readme.md

 Type: `Object`<br>
 Default: `{}`

-Specify this property to set HTTP headers.
-If already existing header is specified, the old one will be overwritten.
+Request headers.

-Headers set to `null` or `undefined` are omitted.
+Existing headers will be overwritten.
+Headers set to `null` or `undefined` will be omitted.

 ###### stream